alph0n5e/gh-actions-monorepo-sandbox/README.md

-# Sandbox for tests and trials with GitHub Action in a monorepo context
+# Sandbox for tests and trials with GitHub Actions in a monorepo context